EU seeks answers to rising security challenges as Israel-Hamas war fuels new concerns - The Boston Globe

 Still, not all of Europe’s challenges are directly linked to the war.

-Prosecutors are trying to establish whether that was a key motive for a Tunisian man who shot three Swedes in Brussels on Monday, killing two of them, ahead of a Belgium-Sweden soccer match in the capital.
+Prosecutors are trying to establish whether that was a key motive for a Tunisian man to shoot three Swedes in Brussels on Monday, killing two of them, ahead of a Belgium-Sweden soccer match in the capital.

+The war that began Oct.
+7 has become the deadliest of five Gaza wars for both sides.
+More than 5,000 people have been killed in Israel and Gaza.
+Nearly 12,500 Palestinians have been wounded, and over 200 people from Israel taken hostage.

+“We have to address multiple impacts from the continuing crisis in the Middle East” in the EU, European Commission Vice President Margaritis Schinas said.

 Advertisement